CHC43015 Certificate IV in Ageing Support

 For enrolment into the course International students must:

-3. Have an IELTS* score of 6.0 (test results must be no more than 2 years old).
+- Have an IELTS* score of 6.0 with no less than 5.5 (test results must be no more than 2 years old).
 English language competence can also be demonstrated through documented evidence of any of the following:

 Successful completion of an English Placement Test.